 with the Terravin Seal

 "Lauriers de Platine Terravin" is a hedonistic assessment but expressly desired.
-As a rule, however, there are standardized, mostly equally understood terms among experts who objectively define a wine sensory
+As a rule, however, there are standardized, largely equally understood terms among experts who objectively define a wine sensory

 Describe criteria (see below wine address

 ).
-This is also the usual form official wine tasting
+This is also the usual form official wine tastings

 and wine competitions (see wine review

 ).
-But without hedonistic terms you can not get along.
+Without hedonistic terms, you will not get along.